SeTSeR/setser.github.io/_posts/2018-07-12-building-a-compiler.md

 double* to_array(hashset* table, size_t* size);
 ```

-Using this structure, we can write collecting info about constants as follows:
+Using this structure, we can collect information about constants as follows:

 src/codegen.c:
 ```C